phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

-#Total Number of Tweets: 1282
+#Total Number of Tweets: 1914
-#Number of Trump Tweets: 378
+#Number of Trump Tweets: 572
-#Number of Clinton Tweets: 307
+#Number of Clinton Tweets: 462
-#Number of Cruz Tweets: 279
+#Number of Cruz Tweets: 401
-#Number of Sanders Tweets: 190
+#Number of Sanders Tweets: 297
-#Number of Rubio Tweets: 52
+#Number of Rubio Tweets: 74
-#Number of Carson Tweets: 13
+#Number of Carson Tweets: 30
+#Number of Kasich Tweets:
+#Number of Jeb!
+Tweets:
 #Current Stream Started at Fri Feb 12 22:54:01 MST
 ---
 ---